-This sausage stew recipe is excerpted from my cookbook Romancing the Stove: the unabridged guide to aphrodisiac foods.
-It’s my answer to how you can transform an easy, weeknight dinner into an aphrodisiac meal.
-And you don’t need a ton of fancy or expensive ingredients.
+This sausage stew recipe is reprinted from my fourth cookbook, Romancing the Stove: the unabridged guide to aphrodisiac foods.
+I’m asked all the time how to transform normal, weeknight food into a romantic meal.
+This recipe is my answer.
+At least, it’s my choice for turning a winter weeknight into date night.
+Best of all, it doesn’t use any expensive or exotic ingredients.
 Yet it has an incredible depth of flavor.
 How?
 I use a dry, red wine as the liquid for the stew.
-It’s one of my favorite simple ways to cook with wine.*
+It’s one of my favorite simple ways to cook with wine.
+(More on that later.)

 This hot sausage stew recipe from Fork Me, Spoon Me, is layered with aphrodisiacs in a red wine base.

 - olive oil for brushing grill

 - 1 red onion thinly sliced into rounds